 What Advantages Do Mechanical Keyboards Provide For Typists?

-While the main advantage a mechanical keyboard has over a standard keyboard is the capacity to diminish your typos, this isn’t the only advantage mechanical keyboards can offer.
+While the main advantage a mechanical keyboard has over a standard keyboard is the capacity to diminish your typos, this isn’t the only advantage the best keyboards can offer.

 On average, a mechanical keyboard is a more durable piece of equipment, lasting significantly longer than your standard electric keyboard.
 While “monoblock” keyboards typically have a life span of five million key presses, most mechanical keyboards have a lifespan of around 50 million key presses.
 Likewise, the individual switches on a mechanical keyboard never wear out, with a mechanical keyboard having the same feel after several years of use as it did on the first day.
 If a switch does malfunction, you can simply pop it off your keyboard and replace it; with a “monoblock” keyboard, your only option is to throw the entire keyboard away and purchase a brand new one.

 Since mechanical keyboards use individual switches under every key, this means they are considerably heavier than your average keyboard.
 If you’ve ever been frustrated by having a lightweight keyboard slide around your desk as you’re trying to type, you’ll love the fact that a mechanical keyboard will stay put no matter what.

 Six of the Best Mechanical Keyboards for Typing

 Now that you know what to look for when it comes to a mechanical keyboard for typing, you’re ready to purchase one of the best keyboards of your very own.
 Below, we’ve highlighted six of the best mechanical keyboards for typists, each one providing a vast assortment of features that will augment your typing abilities.

 1. Das Keyboard Model S Ultimate Soft Tactile MX Brown Mechanical Keyboard